hidro-iri/Borinot/operation/4_flight_procedure.md

 # Flight Procedure

-:WARNING: When flying with the MPC, two persons are required:
+⚠️: When flying with the MPC, two persons are required:
 - one flying the drone (on the radio controller)
 - one taking care of the MPC Interface (controlling state machine and MPC command)